Conservation Science

 Our Conservation Science MSc course reflects your interests, with the option to take our 'Conservation and Resource Management' pathway depending on the modules you take - meaning your Master's will represent your interests and specialism.

-Conduct fieldwork anywhere in the world or use outstanding facilities on-campus for your research project, including modern laboratories.
+Conduct fieldwork anywhere in the world or use outstanding facilities on-campus for your research project, including modern laboratories in molecular genetics and wildlife ecology and the DICE field site to support your research.

-You could join a residential field course based at the Durrell Wildlife Conservation Trust, Jersey.
-Exploring cutting-edge population recovery techniques.
+Learn outside the classroom with a residential field course at the Durrell Conservation Academy, based at the Durrell Wildlife Conservation Trust, Jersey, and gain insight into cutting-edge population recovery techniques.

-Join a postgraduate learning environment that spans conservation and breaks down the barriers between natural and social sciences.
+We provide a rich postgraduate learning environment that spans all areas of conservation, and perfectly reflects the DICE mission of focusing on applied conservation that breaks down the barriers between the natural and social sciences.

 You take all compulsory modules and choose two from a list of optional modules.